dbdimitrov/interp-extrap-perturb/README.md

 ## 🎯 **Overview**

 A **living catalogue** 📚 of computational methods that interpret or predict single‑cell perturbations.
-The project curates over **139 peer‑reviewed and pre‑print tools**, classifies them by task, and provides a browsable web interface with informative tables and technical descriptions.
+The project curates **139 peer‑reviewed and pre‑print tools**, classifies them by task, and provides a browsable web interface with informative tables and technical descriptions.

 ---